jimmyjoy43/Insight_project/README.md

 ```
 streamlit run app2.py
 ```
-And following the external URL Streamlit provides.
+And follow the external URL Streamlit provides.

 ## License
 Unless explicitly stated at the top of a file, all code is licensed under the MIT license.